MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-spanish-neutral.md

 # Top 10 Tips for Microsoft Translation into Spanish (Neutral)

-Are you helping with translation into Spanish (Neutral), but don't have time to study all aspects of the Spanish (Spain) Style Guide on the [Microsoft Language Portal](https://www.microsoft.com/en-us/Language/StyleGuides)?
+Are you helping with translation into Spanish (Neutral), but don't have time to study all aspects of the full [Spanish (Neutral) Style Guide](http://download.microsoft.com/download/c/8/0/c80371fa-bc89-46a7-883d-071d59f0c24c/spa-neu-StyleGuide.pdf)?
 Here are ten of the most important aspects to keep in mind.

 ## 1. Translate meaning not words